 NRS/NUR 3383.
-Gerontological Nursing - 3 hours (Fall, Winterfest, Spring)
+Gerontological Nursing - 3 hours (Fall, Spring, On demand)

 Contact hours: Online Instruction - 8 weeks.
 This course addresses relevant topics directed at optimum nursing interventions of older adults.
 Students will examine the holistic effects of aging as well as issues specific to the older adult.